brnco/thm/README.md

 # The History Makers

-This repository contains scripts and configurations to process preservation files, generate checksums, and create and move derivatives of The History Makers oral history interviews.
+This repository contains scripts to process preservation files, generate checksums, and create and move derivatives of The History Makers oral history interviews.

 # Installation